It’s All About The Psoas

 Old You & New You

 This is what I call Old You.
 This is how I think you stand.

-I think you lean backwards.
-That’s what people do in general— thighs forward, upper body backwards.
+I think you lean backward.
+That’s what people do in general— thighs forward, upper body backward.

-And the simple action of shifting your thighs back employs your psoas.
+And the simple act of shifting your thighs back employs your psoas.

-In the Old You, if you go slightly back, you move into a kind of curve like a parentheses.
+In the Old You, if you go slightly back, you move into a kind of curve like a parenthesis.

 And the main thing is— you don’t use your psoas.